stormpath/stormpath-sdk-angularjs/docs/source/index.rst

 .. image:: _static/awesome.png

-This guide will show you how to create an AngularJS application that uses the Stormpath User Management Service to handle user registration and login.
+This guide will show you how to create an Angular application that uses the Stormpath User Management Service to handle user registration and login.
 We will show you how to:

-* Begin an AngularJS application from scratch, using Grunt, Yeoman and Bower.
+* Begin an Angular application from scratch, using Grunt, Yeoman and Bower.
 * Create a simple REST API and secure it with Oauth Access Tokens (JWTs).
 We will use Express.js for the server.
-* Control access to views in the AngularJS application.
+* Control access to views in the Angular application.
 * Fetch information about the user from your API.
 * Render your UI based on the current user state.